aspect-build/aspect-cli/docs/aspect_print_action.md

 ## aspect print_action

-Prints the command line args for compiling a file.
+Print the command line args for compiling a file

 ### Synopsis